hyosung11/Launch-School/Courses/journal.md

 07:18 After study session with Alex and my brain felt fuzzy this morning with the problems.

 09:18 Still trying to understand the first problem `wordToDigit` from Alex's solution this morning and I think I understand how it works now.
 I need to move on to demo prep.

+09:23 I played with `replace()` in the CoderPad console and now understand how it works better.